materialsproject/pymatgen/docs_rst/index.rst

 or NERSC resources in the US, the best way is to use conda to perform a local install.
 This guarantees the right version of python and all dependencies::

-    # Here, Python 3.6+ is assumed.
-    # You can change the following to Miniconda2 if you prefer Python 2.7
     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh -b